FollyMaddy/create_atari-portfolio_roms/README.md

 Use the terminal.

-- Go to the script directory.
+- Go to the script directory

-- Be sure the script is executable.
+- Be sure the script is executable with

+`chmod u+x 123-pofo-roms.sh`

 - Run it with ( It will create .rom files from all .zip files ):

-sudo ./123-pofo-roms.sh
+`sudo ./123-pofo-roms.sh`

 - Copy these .rom files to the ~/RetroPie/roms/pofo directory or your specific mame rom directory